Army MOS 18x: Your Fast Track to Special Forces

 A rugged mountainous terrain with camouflage-clad soldiers conducting tactical maneuvers and setting up a field base camp

-History and Past Engagements
+History and Past Deployments

 • Embedding with Afghan commandos

-• Advising Iraqi counter-terrorism forces
+• Advising Iraqi counter-terrorism troops

-• Conducting reconnaissance in hostile territory
+• Conducting reconnaissance in hostile regions

 Current Operational Detachments

-Your ODA might be tasked with:
+Your ODA could be assigned to:

-• Training partner nation forces in Africa
+• Train partner nation forces in Africa

-• Conducting counter-narcotics operations in South America
+• Conduct counter-narcotics operations in South America

 Life After Special Forces

-A lone figure stands in a vast, rugged landscape, surrounded by mountains and dense forest.
-The figure is equipped with military gear and a determined expression
+A lone figure stands in a vast, rugged landscape, surrounded by mountains and dense forest.</p><p>The figure is equipped with military gear and a determined expression

-Many former Green Berets pursue jobs in law enforcement, private security, or government agencies.
-Your specialized training makes you an attractive candidate for these roles.
+Many former Green Berets pursue careers in law enforcement, private security, or government positions.

 Frequently Asked Questions